 As part of the recruitment process, Campus Jobs will contact candidates to let them know if their application was successful.

 We encourage Recruiting Managers to provide selection feedback that is proportionate to the role advertised, and to the amount of time invested by candidates.
 This is not a requirement for all vacancies, but we welcome constructive feedback where it is appropriate.

 Constructive feedback can be vital to a student’s career development, providing them with tips for future applications and helping them to improve their interview technique.

 Right to Work

-Before a candidate starts their assignment, we must ensure that they have the right to live and work in the UK (please see our Tier 4 Guidelines).
+Before a candidate starts their assignment, we must ensure that they have the right to live and work in the UK (please see our Working Restrictions page).
 This process will be managed by Campus Jobs.

 We will also issue all workers with a contract and/or assignment letter (see the Student journey through Campus Jobs [pdf].)